mediafellows/mediafellows.github.io/collections/_news/20200722_mediafellows-ORF_Content_Sales_Press_Release.md

               </ul>
           </div>
           <p>{{ page.description }}</p>
-          <p> mediafellows CEO <strong>Torsten Graf-Oettel</strong>: “Having worked with ORF-Enterprise as a solution provider for the last 10 years, we fully understood the need for a visual update of their catalog and video streaming website.
-However, increased ease of use for employees of ORF-Enterprise, as well as a seamless integration with other on-premise systems, was also in the foreground when developing this new solution.” </p>
+          <p> mediafellows CEO <strong>Torsten Graf-Oettel</strong>: <i>“Having worked with ORF-Enterprise as a solution provider for the last 10 years, we fully understood the need for a visual update of their catalog and video streaming website.
+However, increased ease of use for employees of ORF-Enterprise, as well as a seamless integration with other on-premise systems, was also in the foreground when developing this new solution.”</i> </p>
         </div>
     </div>
 </div>